coherentgraphics/coherentpdf.js/README.md

 camlpdf.js
 ==========

-JavaScript PDF library derived from CamlPDF
+JavaScript PDF library built by compiling CamlPDF with `js_of_ocaml`.